 Orienteering (baseplate) compasses are designed to be used with a map, as the base lays directly on the map for easy triangulation and orienting.

 Many compasses combine a baseplate for map navigation and sighting accessories to combine the two types.
 This allows for whatever navigation method is most useful at any time.

 By definition, a compass will have a magnetic needle that always points to magnetic north.
 Beyond that, compasses can sport a bevy of features, from liquid-filled needle casings and rotating bezels to whistles and thermometers (some are more useful than others), generally depending on the price range.

 For general direction-finding, a basic compass will do.
 But for more in-depth orienteering, you’ll want a compass with the following features.

-A magnetic needle that always points north, this is the most basic and essential feature on any compass.
+A magnetic needle that always points north, is the most basic and essential feature of any compass.

 The mounting case holds the needle.
 It’s often filled with liquid to allow the needle to float freely and find magnetic north quickly.